scottmuc/scottmuc.github.com/source/_posts/2014-09-20-visiting-the-motherland-ukraine.markdown

 some time there for a little while.
 From Budapest it was an overnight journey with many frequent stops in the middle of the night for immigration and customs.
 If you’ve ever played [Papers, Please][papers-please], it felt like that.
 Ukraine isn’t part of the [Schengen agreement][shengen] so you can’t just cross the border without a documents check.
 Around a few hours from L’viv the attendant asks me about my purpose in Ukraine.
-She then points at my “ringless” ring finger and smiles.
+She then points at my "ringless" ring finger and smiles.
 I knew of the Russian/Ukrainian bride thing, but found it crazy that her first guess was for that purpose.
 I thought it was a hyped up, but after watching a few [youtube documentaries][ukrainian-brides] about it, I learned it’s sadly alive and well.